crossfireprod/USB-DMX-Isolated/README.md

 Bill Of Materials
 -------------------

-A Bill Of Materials detailing the specific parts used in my most recent production run can be found on [Octopart](https://octopart.com/bom-tool/TxEq1b9y.
-Pricing is more or less optimized around single unit quantity purchasing.
+A Bill Of Materials detailing the specific parts used in my most recent production run can be found on [Octopart](https://octopart.com/bom-tool/TxEq1b9y).
+Pricing is more or less optimized around single unit quanties.

 Repository Contents